Vallen328/ai-content-quiz-engine/README.md

 # Mini Content Ingestion + Adaptive Quiz Engine
+AI-powered backend system that ingests educational PDFs and generates adaptive quizzes using LLMs.
 ## Overview

 This project is a prototype backend system that ingests educational PDF content and automatically generates quiz questions using a Large Language Model (LLM).